iann-mathaiya/astro-blog/src/pages/posts/post-1.md

 image:
   url: "https://docs.astro.build/assets/arc.webp"
   alt: "The full Astro logo."
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "learning in public", "new"]
 ---

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.